graeme-winter/dials_tutorials/CCP4-DLS-2025/command-line-processing.md

 The spots are now coloured according to whether they are indexed or not.

 > [!NOTE]
 > Try the "Show reciprocal cell" option.
-Zoom in and see if you can align the view with one of the reciprocal basis vectors, $a^\star$, $b^\star$ or $c^\star$.
+Zoom in and see if you can align the view with one of the reciprocal basis vectors, a\*, b\* or c\*.
 Try the toggles between "indexed" and "unindexed", "inliers" and "outliers".

 ## Determining the Bravais lattice